How to Convert UNIX Timestamp to Date Using an Online Tool

 Important Things to Remember

-Confirm whether output is UTC or local time.
+⚠ Timezone Awareness Confirm whether the output is UTC or local time.

 Final Thoughts